 While this drone is currently at the top of my list, there’s others worth considering.
 Here’s #2:

-My history and initial thoughts on this drone:
+My history and initial thoughts the Mavic Pro 1 (5 years ago):

 The first time I ever heard about it was from a Casey Neistat video where he reviewed it.
 On a few occasions he mentioned that it’s his favorite one too because of it’s portability and shooting abilities and I would have to agree with him in hindsight.
 And this is a guy who has many different drones, high end cameras and knows much more than I do about filming, shooting photos and making videos.